unjs/scule/README.md

 ### `splitByCase(str, splitters?)`

 - Splits string by the splitters provided (default: `['-', '_', '/', '.]`)
-- Splits when case changes from lower to upper (only rising edges)
+- Splits when case changes from lower to upper or upper to lower
 - Case is preserved in returned value
 - Is an irreversible function since splitters are omitted